 A revised edition of the QCA Corporate Governance Code (the QCA Code) was published on 25 April.
 This follows hot on the heels of a new requirement for AIM Companies to comply or explain against a recognised corporate governance code.
-These are the latest steps in a line of measures designed to increase corporate transparency following a string of recent high profile failures involving companies listed on the main market of the LSE and AIM, including Sports Direct and Conviviality.
+These are the latest steps in a line of measures designed to increase corporate transparency following a string of recent high profile failures involving companies listed on the main market of the LSE and AIM, including Conviviality.

 From 28 September this year, AIM companies must disclose on their website details of the recognised corporate governance code that their board of directors has chosen to apply, as well as how the company complies with that code.
 Where an AIM company departs from its chosen corporate governance code, it must provide an explanation of the reasons for doing so.
 This information must be reviewed annually.